dennisXZX/web-developer-notes/Angular.md

   </button>
 </div>
 ```
-In the function, we receive the argument passed as an HTMLInputElement type.
+In the component, we receive the HTML element passed in as an HTMLInputElement type.

 ```
 addArticle(link: HTMLInputElement): boolean {